 1) 113 different Hotpoint, Indesit or Creda tumble dryers have been recalled.
 However, it is not a full recall in that all machines are being replaced.
-The machines affected were manufactured between manufactured between April 2004 and September 2015.
+The machines affected were manufactured between April 2004 and September 2015.
 Dryers affected could pose a fire risk if fluff should come into contact with the heating element.
 750 fires involving Hotpoint, Indesit and Creda tumble dryers have been reported since 2004, including three injuries.
-Update 12th March 2017 Whirlpool has now amended advice and says to unplug and not use machine.
+Update 12th March 2017 On the 23rd February Whirlpool has now amended advice and says to unplug and not use machine.
 It has still stopped short of a full recall.
+New advice.

 2) Despite the potential risk, Whirpool has said the dryers are safe to use following precautions, such as not leaving the tumble dryer on when asleep, not leaving the house when it is on, cleaning the lint filter after every use, and ensure proper venting